Help with Child Care Costs

 The City has criteria to prioritize each family’s needs.
 Families must live in Ottawa and have children 10 years old or under.
 Using your Revenue Canada Notice of Assessment income Line 236, you can determine how much you may need to pay for child care using the Child Care Subsidy Calculator.

 The Inuuqatigiit will receive electronic notification of your interest in attending the Inuuqatigiit’s Early Years’ programs.
-The Family Support Coordinator will contact you when a child care space is available.
-To find out more about our programs and child care space availability, please do not hesitate to speak to our EY Manager, Janice Messam, 613-744-3133, ext 228.
+Then the Early Years Manager will contact you when a child care space is available.
+To find out more about our programs and child care space availability, please do not hesitate to speak to our Early Years Manager, 613-744-3133, ext 228.

 The Tumiralaat Child Care Centre is located in Ward 12.